 Please download the following document that describes the method used by the University of Amsterdam to compare and rank the AUC GPA’s (obtained from SIS) with the UvA GPA’s (obtained from SIS).

 If you have one grade listed in SIS, your GPA will be based upon this one grade.

-Grades that, for whatever reason, are processed in SIS after the reference date of the application deadline, are not included into the GPA calculation.
+Grades that, for whatever reason, are processed in SIS on or after the reference date of the application deadline, are not included into the GPA calculation.

 Please contact your Faculty International Office to discuss this matter.